Breast augmentation: Fat-graft breast augmentation

-In fat-graft breast augmentation procedures, there is the risk that the adipocyte tissue grafted to the breast(s) can undergo necrosis, metastatic calcification, develop cysts, and agglomerate into palpable lumps.
-Although the cause of metastatic calcification is unknown, the post-procedure biological changes occurred to the fat-graft tissue resemble the tissue changes usual to breast surgery procedures such as reduction mammoplasty.
-The French study Radiological Evaluation of Breasts Reconstructed with Lipo-modeling (2005) indicates the therapeutic efficacy of fat-graft breast reconstruction in the treatment of radiation therapy damage to the chest, the incidental reduction of capsular contracture, and the improved soft-tissue coverage of breast implants.
+The study Radiological Evaluation of Breasts Reconstructed with Lipo-modeling (2005) indicates that the therapeutic efficacy of fat-graft breast reconstruction in the treatment of radiation therapy damage to the chest, the incidental reduction of capsular contracture, and the improved coverage of the breast implants.
+In fat-graft breast augmentation procedures, there is the risk that the adipocyte tissue can become necrotic, undergo metastatic calcification, develop cysts, and agglomerate into palpable lumps.
+Although the cause of metastatic calcification is unknown, the post-procedure biological changes occurred to the fat-graft tissue resemble the tissue changes usual to breast surgery procedures, such as reduction mammoplasty.

-The study Fat Grafting to the Breast Revisited: Safety and Efficacy (2007) reported successful transfers of body fat to the breast, and proposed the fat-graft injection technique as an alternative (i.e., non-implant) augmentation mammoplasty procedure instead of the surgical procedures usual for effecting breast augmentation, breast defect correction, and breast reconstruction.

-Structural fat-grafting was performed either to one breast or to both breasts of the 17 women; the age range of the women was 25–55 years; the mean age was 38.2 years; the average volume of a tissue-graft was 278.6 cm^{3} of fat per operation, per breast.

-The pre-procedure mammograms were negative for malignant neoplasms.
-In the 17-patient cohort, it was noted that two women developed breast cancer (diagnosed by mammogram) post-procedure: one at 12 months, and the other at 92 months.
-Further, the study Cell-assisted Lipotransfer for Cosmetic Breast Augmentation: Supportive Use of Adipose-Derived Stem/Stromal Cells (2007), an approximately 40-woman cohort indicated that the inclusion of adipose stem cells in the grafts of adipocyte fat increased the rate of corrective success of the autologous fat-grafting procedure.
+The pre-procedure mammograms were negative for the presence of the malignant neoplasms of breast cancer.
+In the 17-patient cohort, two women developed breast cancer after the breast augmentation: one woman at 12 months and the second woman at 92 months.
+Further, the study Cell-assisted Lipotransfer for Cosmetic Breast Augmentation: Supportive Use of Adipose-Derived Stem/Stromal Cells (2007), in a 40-woman cohort, the inclusion of adipose stem cells in the grafts of adipocyte fat increased the rate of the corrective success of the autologous fat-grafting procedure.

 Fat grafting techniques

-Fat harvesting and contouring

-The centrifugal refinement of the liposuction-harvested adipocyte tissues removes blood products and free lipids to produce autologous breast filler.
-The injectable filler-fat is obtained by centrifuging (spinning) the fat-filled syringes for sufficient time to allow the serum, blood, and oil (liquid fat) components to collect, by density, apart from the refined, injection-quality fat.
-To refine the fat for facial injection quality, the fat-filled syringes are centrifuged for 1.0 minute at 2,000 RPM, which separates the unnecessary solution, leaving refined filler-fat.
-Moreover, centrifugation at 10,000 RPM for 10 minutes produces a "collagen graft"; the histologic composition of which is cell residues, collagen fibres, and 5.0 percent intact fat cells.
-Furthermore, because the patient's body naturally absorbs some of the fat grafts, the breasts maintain their contours and volumes for 18–24 months.
+The centrifugal refinement of the harvested adipocyte tissues removes blood products and free lipids to produce autologous breast-filler.
+The injectable filler-fat is obtained by centrifuging the syringes with body-fat in order to separate the serum, blood, and liquid fat components by density, to produce refined, injection-quality body-fat.
+For facial injection quality, the fat-filled syringes are centrifuged for 1.0 minute at 2,000 RPM.
+Moreover, centrifugation at 10,000 RPM for 10 minutes produces a collagen graft, the histologic composition of which is cellular residues, collagen fibres, and 5.0 percent intact fat cells.
+Because the woman's body absorbs some of the fat grafts, the breasts retain their contours and volumes for 18–24 months.